 Combine all ingredients in a bread machine or mixer.
 Knead with machine or dough hook for 7 or 8 minutes.
 Cover and allow to rise for 45 minutes to an hour until double.
 Shape dough into a loaf and place in a buttered loaf pan.
 Allow to rise until cresting the pan by an inch, not quite double.
 This should take 20-40 minutes depending on the temperature of your kitchen.
 Bake at 375ºF for 30-40 minutes until golden brown and done.
 (Internal temp of about 200º).
 Cool completely or overnight.

 To make croutons, cube the bread and spread in a single layer on a baking sheet.
-Bake at 275º for about 20-30 minutes, turning occasionally, until completely dry and just barely golden.
+Bake at 225º for about 1-2 hours, turning occasionally, until completely dry and just barely golden.
 Another easy way is to place on a wire rack on the baking sheet to facilitate drying without having to turn.
 Store croutons in an airtight container until ready to use.
 I have made mine up to two weeks in advance, just make sure they are bone dry.

 Adapted from Bread Machine Cookbook III